henrikrxn/henrikrxn.github.io/src/henrikrxn.github.io/input/blog/Wasi-dotnet-9/index.md

 in .NET 9 if this [PR](https://github.com/dotnet/runtime/pull/108877) is any indication.
 But it also looks like `wasi-experimental` will be back in .NET 10.

-So to use .NET + WASI Preview 1 you'll have to stay on .NET 8.
+So to use .NET + WASI Preview 1 it seems you'll have to stay on .NET 8.

 But if you would like some WASI (Preview 2) in .NET 9 things might not be all bad.